jackchen129/Random-Forest-Model-for-Geographical-Prediction-of-Salmonella-Typhimurium-from-Pork/README.md

-# Geographical Prediction of *Salmonella enterica* Serotype Typhimurium from Pork
+# Geographic Prediction of *Salmonella enterica* Serotype Typhimurium from Pork
-Random Forest Model for Geographical Prediction of *Salmonella enterica* Serotype Typhimurium from Pork in China and the United States Trained Based on Gene Presence/Absence
+Random Forest Model for Geographic Prediction of *Salmonella enterica* Serotype Typhimurium from Pork in China and the United States Trained Based on Gene Presence/Absence

 This repository contains R scripts for predicting the isolation source (*China* vs. *USA*) of *Salmonella* Typhimurium isolates from pork using a random forest model trained on pan-genome gene presence/absence data.